Particular/docs.particular.net/nservicebus/extending/features.md

 <!-- import FeatureWithPrerequisites -->

-NOTE: The differentiation between *explicit* settings and *default* settings comes useful when determining if a given feature should be activated.
+NOTE: The differentiation between *explicit* settings and *default* settings becomes useful when determining if a given feature should be activated.

 ### Activation